 The Charge 3 may not satisfy everyone’s needs, but it really shines in large rooms and open spaces.
-Bass tends to lose a lot of power when it hits nearby objects, moreso than other ranges of sound.
-Considering most people put their speakers in a corner or on a table, it’s important that the larger the area you want to bathe in sound, the louder the speaker needs to be.
-That’s why the Charge 3 is a little more versatile than other Bluetooth speakers: it’s got the power behind it to fill a big room or pool area.
+Bass tends to lose a lot of power when it hits nearby objects—more so than other ranges of sound like the treble.
+Considering that most people put their speakers in a corner or on a table, it’s important to realize that the larger the area, the louder the speaker needs to be.
+That’s why the Charge 3 is a little more versatile than other Bluetooth speakers: it has the power behind it to fill a big room or pool area.

 That said, this speaker won’t be the best choice for everyone, and if you know that your primary listening environment is going to be a small room indoors, you may want to look elsewhere.
-No sense in trading some sound quality for waterproofing if you’re never going to need it, right?
+No sense in trading sound quality for waterproofing if you’re never going to need it, right?

 The Marshall Stanmore has the best audio quality

-Wireless speakers are great for portability, but if you really want to power a party you might need to at least deal with having to plug in your speaker into a wall outlet.
+Wireless speakers are great for portability, but if you really want to power a party you might need to plug the speaker into a wall outlet.
 This is the case with the Marshall Stanmore, which takes the crown for the best sounding speaker on this list.
 It’s large, so it’s very rarely going to leave the house.
 But if you’re looking to have a party or just want to fill your room with the sound of music, this is one of the best Bluetooth speakers out there.
-Partly because (and this might be cheating a bit) along with Bluetooth v.
-4.2 you can also connect to it via your Wi-Fi network thanks to Spotify Connect, Chromecast built-in, and Apple AirPlay compatibility.
+Partly because (and this might be cheating a bit) along with Bluetooth 4.2, you can connect to it via your WiFi network thanks to Spotify Connect, Chromecast built-in, and Apple AirPlay compatibility.

 Marshall Stanmore Multi-roomFull Review